thoughtram/blog/_posts/2018-02-13-a-simple-guide-to-reinforcement-learning.md

   - Machine Learning Jump Start - Online Course
   - Understanding XOR with Keras and TensorFlow
   - Beginning Machine Learning with Keras and TensorFlow
-  - Advanced caching with RxJS
+  - Angular Master Class coming to Málaga
-  - Announcing Angular Master Class at Shopware
+  - "The How and Why on using dynamic Angular components inside your custom\_widgets"
-  - Custom Overlays with Angular's CDK - Part 2
+  - RxJS Master Class and courseware updates
 related_videos:
   - '175255006'
   - '193524896'